dhinesan/Exploratory-Data-Analysis-on-E-commerce-Sales-data/README.md

 Objective: The objective of this analysis is to gain insights into e-commerce sales patterns and profitability drivers using the provided dataset.

-Methodology:
-  Data Cleaning and Preparation, clean the dataset to handle missing values, inconsistencies, and outliers.
-Convert date columns to datetime format for easier analysis.
-Explore the distribution of numerical variables and check for any anomalies.

 #The intended outcomes of this analysis in this project are included below:

 Exploratory Data Analysis (EDA):